vmbrasseur/Public_Speaking/README.md

 All contributors to and participants in this project agree to abide by the [Code of Conduct](./CODEOFCONDUCT.md).

+Please [contact us](https://github.com/vmbrasseur/Public_Speaking/blob/master/CONTRIBUTING.md#for-more-help) if you have any questions about the project or contributing to it.

 ## Resources

 Browse below or click here to jump directly to a section: